 Ironically, the immensely popular centerpiece of the Atlanta Hawks franchise who started the All-Star Game at 21 years old is directly connected to one of the more maligned draft decisions in recent NBA history.
-In fact, Trae Young was considered the weak end of the imbalanced deal.
+In fact, Trae Young was considered the weak end of the imbalanced deal between Atlanta and the Dallas Mavericks.

-At the 2018 NBA Draft, Atlanta traded the No. 3 pick (Luka Doncic) to the Dallas Mavericks for the no. 5 pick (Young) and another first-rounder in 2019 (Cam Reddish).
-As exciting as Young has been through his first two seasons, he’s no Doncic.
-(Reddish’s rookie struggles don’t help out the Hawks’ case in hindsight, either.)
-Despite 29.6 PPG from Young in 2019-20, the Hawks wobbled to a disappointing 20-47 record.
-As a result, GM Travis Schlenck holds the no. 6 pick in the 2020 draft.
+At the 2018 NBA Draft, Atlanta traded the No. 3 pick (Luka Doncic) to the Dallas Mavericks for the No. 5 pick (Young) and another first-rounder in 2019 (Cam Reddish).
+As exciting as Young has been through his first three seasons, many rank Doncic higher at this point in their careers.

-Before the Hawks franchise—which dates back to the great St. Louis teams of the 1950s—tries their luck on Oct.
-16, let’s revisit the ten best picks in Hawks history.
+The Hawks franchise dates back to the great St. Louis teams of the 1950s.
+Let’s revisit the ten best picks in Hawks history.
 (Spoiler: they haven’t drafted spectacularly since the early 1970s, contributing to their 59-year streak of not making the Finals.)

 10) Jeff Teague: No. 19, 2009

 Teague’s career peaked in 2014-15 while playing for Mike Budenholzer’s 60-win Hawks team.
-Teague averaged 15.9 points and 7.0 assists per game, earning thee only All-Star nod of his career.
+Teague averaged 15.9 points and 7.0 assists per game, earning the only All-Star nod of his career.
 Teague played seven seasons in Atlanta, and averaged 15.1 PPG and 6.4 APG over the final five.
-Not bad for a no. 19 pick.
+Not bad for a No. 19 pick.

 9) Doc Rivers: No. 31, 1983